nstepsforward/aush/README.md

 # aush
-This simple script was made to be used as an utilitary to deny traffic in your LAN using dsniff arpspoof
+This simple script was made to be used as an utilitary to deny traffic in your LAN using dsniff arpspoof.